 Let your students teach and correct each other.
 Trying to explain something to other students leads to a better understanding of the material.
 This can be done when experienced students teach the new ones or when a group of the same level feedbacks each other.

-Teaching material in a sequence that makes sense is first and foremost a matter of planning in your curriculum, but you can also use it to lead people to more complex moves.
+Teaching material in a sequence that makes sense is first and foremost a matter of planning your curriculum, but you can also use it to lead people to more complex moves.
 Go back to the basics of a movement if the students struggle with it and rebuild it from the foundation.
 In many cases, they did not yet master the previous motions you taught them.

 Handouts and Teaching Material